okwish/stackedit/frames/lightning.md

 define a `calculate_loss(self, batch, mode=)` and use it in training_step, validation_step, test_step

-A general model lightning module.
-Then for an application using it - make a class inheriting that module and override only functions that needs change.
+**A general model lightning module.
+Then for an application using it - make a class inheriting that module and override only functions that needs change.**
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTAyNDAwMDQ1OCwxNDI5Mzg2NDgyLC03Mz
+eyJoaXN0b3J5IjpbNzI1MTU5MTE0LDE0MjkzODY0ODIsLTczNj
-YxNDU1MywyMDMxODkxMDgwLDEzOTMwNjUzLDE4NzkxNjI5Miwt
+E0NTUzLDIwMzE4OTEwODAsMTM5MzA2NTMsMTg3OTE2MjkyLC0x
-MTAwMTM1MTIxNyw2NjUxMjAxODEsMTA2MzU3NTk5N119
+MDAxMzUxMjE3LDY2NTEyMDE4MSwxMDYzNTc1OTk3XX0=
 -->